YellowJacketLinux/yjl-sysusers/README.md

 instead.
 That should never happen unless the JSON file is improperly modified after install.

-If the `skel` option is passed to the `yjl-sysuser` command and does not evaluate to `true` then it will be assigned a value of `false`.
+If the `mkdir` option is passed to the `yjl-sysuser` command and does not evaluate to `true` then it will be assigned a value of `false`.

-If the `yjl-sysuser` command retrieves a `skel` from the JSON file that does not evaluate to `true` then it will be assigned a value of false.
+If the `yjl-sysuser` command retrieves a `mkdir` from the JSON file that does not evaluate to `true` then it will be assigned a value of false.